History of Tebay services

 See also: M6 Service Area Planning

-When the M6 was built through Cumbria in the late 1960s, the Ministry of Transport were working on the principle that placing service stations in places with good views would get more people to stop.
-For this reason, service areas were proposed at Tebay northbound and Killington Lake southbound.
-This would ensure motorists on both sides got the best scenery, and building two smaller services would have been more popular with the cash-poor operators than having to fight over one large one.
+When the M6 was built through Westmorland in the late 1960s, the Ministry of Transport were working on the principle that placing service stations in places with good views would get more people to stop.
+They were drawn to Tebay because of its beautiful and convenient location.

-Before this decision was confirmed, the idea of building the services in the middle of the M6 was considered.
+Before this decision was signed off in 1963, the idea of building the services in the middle of the M6 was briefly considered.
 The two sides of the motorway were already going to be built far apart to reduce the amount of earthwork required.
 Building in the middle was quickly ruled out as being impractical and destructive, and a layout like that has never been used in the UK.

-As a result, Tebay was opened to bids a second time, but this time the proposal was for a smaller site managed on a 10 or 21 year lease.
+As a result, Tebay was opened to bids a second time in October 1969, but this time the proposal was for a smaller site managed on a 10 or 21 year lease.
 Under this arrangement, the successful tenderer would only be responsible for running the filling station and a temporary snack bar.
 The main restaurant would be built by a second operator, who would be found at a later date.

 High Chapel Farm, managed by the Dunning family, had already had its land severed by the new M6.
 They were also concerned about the local unemployment rate, following the recent closure of Tebay Junction station.
 Managing a service station was something they had no experience of at all - after all, as the M6 was still under construction, there weren't even any motorways in Cumbria.
 It was a gamble, but one that recognised that the M6 was going to change the region and offer new opportunities.

 Their bid for the northbound only service area at Tebay was a success.
 It opened as a petrol station and a dining area, costing £100,000 to build, making it one of the cheapest service areas at the time.
-It opened in 1972 (the documents were signed on 15 June), two years after the M6 was finished.
+It opened at 9am on 27 June 1972 (the documents were signed on 15 June), two years after the M6 was finished.
 They decided to use the brand name Westmorland, referring to the county which was about to be withdrawn.

 When it opened, inspectors described Tebay as "personal", referring to its small scale and simple styling.
 It wasn't suffering from all the vandalism that its rivals were, partly because it was so remote.
 The building was made of stone, and the interior had a high-pitched beamed roof and a rustic décor which tried to recapture a Scandinavian hunting lodge atmosphere.